 Antrum Pulmonary Vein Ablation — Because of the issues with the ostia, as mentioned above, the antrum (base) of the pulmonary veins became the site of catheter ablations.
-The antrum includes the posterior (back) wall of the left atrium and extends to the anterior (front) of the right pulmonary veins.
+The antrum includes the posterior (back) wall of the left atrium.
+It extends to the anterior (front) of the right pulmonary veins.
 In essence, it is a wide perimeter around the pulmonary veins.
 Antrum pulmonary vein ablation entails lesion lines in this area, but doctors do not confirm conduction block.

 Advanced Catheter Ablation Techniques